Free Vintage Mobile Home Books You Can Read Online

 Read Touring with Tent and Trailer Here

-To the genius that invented good roads.
-May his detours in life be few and far spaced! – Dedication in Touring with Tent and Trailer
+- To the genius that invented good roads.
+May his detours in life be few and far spaced! – Dedication in Touring with Tent and Trailer. – Dedication in Touring with Tent and Trailer

 The dedication in the Touring with a Tent and Trailer book is a great indication of how well-written and fun this book is.
 It’s another 1937 book (it’s a copyright thing), so you’ll learn how trips were planned, what to pack, and how people towed their tents (and campers) safely.
 Hint: trip planning was not done by asking Siri to show you directions on a little TV in your hand.
 You can read Touring with Tent and trailer here.